duncantl/CodeAnalysis/Topics/topics.md

 ### General & Packaging

-1. [TOP] [Matt / Duncan] Identify input/output data files (see CodeDepends).
-1. [TOP] [Matt / Duncan] Summarize code from a project (see RCleanProject).
-   Find minimal example: create graph of scripts for directory?
 1. [MED] Identify checkpoints where intermediate results can be saved to resume later (see [Drake](https://cran.r-project.org/web/packages/drake/vignettes/drake.html)).
 1. CodeDepends and processing S4 methods.
 1. Ref classes and S6 and validation.
 1. ?Documentation generation?
-2. [TOP] [Clark] Identify code which can be safely evaluated during static analysis, ie. `c(1:2, 4:6)`.
-Example using this information for another part of analysis.

-## Meeting

-To discuss in group meeting this week:

-1. Outcomes: paper?, CRAN package?
-2. Focus: Who will take an interest?
-Package developers?
-More / less experienced R users?
-Maybe different for each application
-2. Code analysis package dependencies
-    - It's confusing for an outsider if Duncan, Gabe, Nick, and Clark to each have their own somewhat related R code analysis package
-    - rstatic and CodeDepends are somewhat lower level, perhaps this is an opportunity to make something more user facing.